 Support for Performance Anxiety

-Many people utilize propranolol to manage performance anxiety, which can occur in situations such as public speaking, musical performances, or job interviews.
+Many people utilize propranolol to manage performance anxiety or situational stress, but for ongoing anxiety disorders, more comprehensive treatment may be needed.
 The medication enables individuals to perform better under pressure by reducing physical symptoms that may otherwise hinder their performance.

 Rapid Onset of Action